ethereum/EIPs/EIPS/eip-1.md

 ### Special requirements for Core EIPs

+#### EVM Changes

 If a **Core** EIP mentions or proposes changes to the EVM (Ethereum Virtual Machine), it should refer to the instructions by their mnemonics and define the opcodes of those mnemonics at least once.
 A preferred way is the following:
 ```
 REVERT (0xfe)
 ```

+#### Nomenclature

+Core EIPs are activated by nodes on the network at a coordinated block.
+While, strictly speaking, these events are technically "hard forks", for a large portion of users new to Ethereum, "hard fork" implies a chain split in a way that "network upgrade" does not.
+Given that the vast majority of past upgrades on Ethereum have been non-contentious, that the EIPs process focuses on technical standardization rather than upgrade coordination, and that the term "chain split" accurately describes the potential outcome of a contentious upgrade, the term "network upgrade" is preferred in EIPs.

 ## EIP Work Flow